Preface

 By 1880 Denton Colliery Co Ltd controlled the following coal mines:

-Denton Colliery (Ellis Pit)On the north side of Stockport Rd, sometimes referred to as Burton Nook Pit.
+Denton Colliery (Ellis Pit)On the north side of Stockport Rd, sometimes referred to as the new Burton Nook Pit.
 This was the upcast shaft used for the extraction of stale air and as the coal elevator.
-In 1848 this shaft was sunk another 56 feet below Big Mine to the Roger Mine.
+In 1848 this shaft was sunk another 56 feet below Big Mine (aka Great Mine) to the Roger Mine.
 A short distance to the east of Ellis Pit there was an unmamed shaft close to Stockport Rd, which may have been an air shaft.
 Top PitThis pit was located to the east of Denton Colliery on the south side of Stockport Rd and about 165 yards distant.
 This was the downcast shaft used by miners to access the colliery and for the supply of fresh air.
 Between Top Pit and Stockport Rd there was another shaft known as Fox Pit, which may also have been used as an air shaft.
 Great Wood PitThis was situated in fields off the south side of Stockport Rd about 525 yards distant from Denton Colliery (upcast shaft).
 Eventually it was converted into a pumping station.
 This pit outlasted the nearby Hard Mine and Horse Hole Pits.
 In 1846 shaft sinking for Horse Hole Pit began and in 1848 further shaft sinking also broke into the Hard Mine (seam).
 Hulme's PitSometimes known as Holmes Pit, this was a much older pit at the foot of Beat Bank by the river Tame.
 This was converted for use as a pumping station for drainage purposes but mining work still continued.
-Victoria Colliery, Haughton GreenThis was initially owned by Thomas Shaw & Sons but its location is uncertain.
-In 1873 it was purchased by the Denton Colliery Co Ltd. Additionally there wereAlbert Pit off Tib St behind the Masons Arms Public House at Three Lane Ends, Parsonage Pit between Tib St and Vaudrey Ln and Bayley Pool Pit in Reddish Vale.
+Victoria Colliery, Haughton GreenThis was initially owned by Thomas Shaw & Sons but 1873 it was purchased by the Denton Colliery Co Ltd. It is likely that the local name for this colliery was the Nibble and Clink Pit.
+Also, there wereAlbert Pit off Tib St behind the Masons Arms Public House at Three Lane Ends, Parsonage Pit between Tib St and Vaudrey Ln, and Bayley Pool Pit in Reddish Vale.

 Peter Rothwell and the Ansley Hall Coal & Iron Co Ltd, Warwickshire